Strongly correlated crystalline higher-order topological phases in two-dimensional systems: A coupled-wire study

-The study of higher-order topological phases mainly focus on free-fermion systems, because interactions and crystalline symmetry restrictions limit the analytical study of lattice model, only numerics on finite size lattice can give some insights.
-On the other hand, a clear and powerful tool of studying topological phases of quantum matter is coupled-wire construction \cite{Karlhede2008,Lubensky2002,Kane2014,Lecheminant2017,Thomale2015,Sagi_2015,Seroussi_2014,Iadecola_2016,Neupert_2014}.
+The study of higher-order topological phases mainly focus on free-fermion systems, because interactions and crystalline symmetries restrict the analytical study of lattice model, only numerics on finite size lattice can give some insights.
+On the other hand, a clear and powerful tool of studying topological phases of quantum matter is coupled-wire construction \cite{Karlhede2008,Lubensky2002,Kane2014,Lecheminant2017,Thomale2015,Sagi_2015,Seroussi_2014,Iadecola_2016,Neupert_2014,Klinovaja_2014,Klinovaja_2015,Klinovaja_2014a}.
 One decomposes a higher-dimensional system into an assembly of 1D quantum wires, and topological properties then arise from the suitable couplings of them.
 A unique advantage of coupled-wire construction is that different from higher-dimensional quantum field theory, the powerful bosonization technique of one-dimensional subsystems can be used to challenge the strong interaction effects.
 Different phases are manifested by patterns of coupled wires and the quantum phase transition of different phases is controlled by tuning inter-wire couplings directly.
-Therefore, an important open question arises: if the higher-order topological phases in strongly correlated systems can be constructed by coupled-wire perspective?
+Therefore, an important open question arises: if the strongly correlated higher-order topological phases can be constructed by coupled-wire perspective?